Apollo 11 Landing In Museums Of America For 50th Anniversary Of Moon Landing

 Apollo 11 is possibly the most iconic and well-known image of America’s quest to understand the moon.
-Less than a year before the ill-fated Apollo 13 attempted to duplicate Apollo 11’s historic mission, astronauts Neil Armstrong, Buzz Aldrin and Michael Collins successfully completed the first ever moon landing in Apollo 11.
+Less than a year before the ill-fated Apollo 13 attempted to duplicate Apollo 11’s historic mission, astronauts Neil Armstrong, Buzz Aldrin, and Michael Collins successfully completed the first ever moon landing in Apollo 11.

 NPR reports that Armstrong, Aldrin, and Collins shared the cramped living space in Apollo 11’s command module, Columbia, for the eight days of their moon landing mission.
-They travelled the “nearly 1 million mile journey to the moon and back” in that section of Apollo 11, and it brought them safely home from their world-changing voyage.
+They traveled the “nearly 1 million mile journey to the moon and back” in that section of Apollo 11, and it brought them safely home from their world-changing voyage.

 “This is the spacecraft that brought the three astronauts home from the first landing on the moon, so it’s one of the Smithsonian’s most important artifacts.”

 Now, that same module is going on another kind of mission.
 Apollo 11’s command module, Columbia, is going to launch a trip to American museums.
 The two-year tour will celebrate the Apollo 11 voyage’s upcoming 50th anniversary in 2019 in a tour called “Destination Moon: The Apollo 11 Mission.”
-Apollo will visit Houston, St. Louis, and Pittsburgh, and will land in Seattle at the Museum of Flight for the actually anniversary of the module’s safe landing on earth on July 20, 1969.
+Apollo will visit Houston, St. Louis, and Pittsburgh, and will land in Seattle at the Museum of Flight for the actual anniversary of the module’s safe landing on earth on July 20, 1969.

-The tour will be the first time in more than 40 years that the module has left Washington, D.C., and the first time ever that Apollo 11 has left the Smithsonian.
+The tour will be the first time in more than 40 years that the module has left Washington, D.C. and the first time ever that Apollo 11 has left the Smithsonian.

 Most of the time Apollo 11’s command module remains in the secure space at Smithsonian’s National Air and Space Museum, which opened to the public in 1976.
 Myriam Springuel is the director of the service that is responsible for the tour.
 USA Today reports that Springuel believes this tour is a privilege and an honor for the museum and staff who will accompany the module.
 He says that the Smithsonian Institution Traveling Exhibition Service is “privileged to take it across the country and to share it with the people who own this object, which are the citizens of the United States.”